 To begin with, if you have ever made use of digital online currency exchange, you must be aware of the transaction fees charged by these middlemen.

 One of the distinctive features of digital currency exchange services is their transaction fees and other charges.
 The most important aspect of Bitcoins that differentiates it from other digital currency exchange services is that it does not charge any kind of transaction fees.

 Bitcoin is an open-source Peer-to-Peer payment service that has done away with any kinds of middlemen transaction fees.
 You can make use of these Bitcoins to buy anything online and many merchants are beginning to accept this new form of digital currency.
-Many networks like Amazon (Amazon Gift Cards), eBay, Zappos, Microsoft, Dell, Shopify and more already accept Bitcoins as a form of payment.
+Many networks like Purse to buy Amazon products, WordPress eBay, Zappos, Microsoft, Dell, Shopify and more already accept Bitcoins as a form of payment.

 Another most important factor of the Bitcoin system is that using Bitcoin allows payment allows users to handle their payments completely anonymously.